Modelling the shape of thermal pulses from low temperature detectors

+A low temperature detector (LTD) \cite{Stahl:2005} consists generally of tightly connected thermal and electrical parts (Fig.~\ref{fig:ltd})\cite{alessandrello256634,Carrettoni:2011rn}.
 In its simplest implementation, the thermal part describes the dynamics of the heat transfer between the different sections of the system and it is composed of a number of heat capacities interconnected by a network of appropriate thermal conductances.
 Heat capacities as well as thermal conductances have generally a highly non-linear dependence on temperature so that simplifying hypotheses are needed to solve the system dynamics.
 The most common approximation is to assume that temperature variations are small along the dynamical evolution of the system (small signal approximation or SSA) so that thermal conductances and capacitances can be approximated by constant values.
 The dependence on temperature can then be described separately by means of a parametric approach in which the behaviour of the system is analysed for different temperature distributions.
 Non-linear effects (e.g. electro-thermal feedback) are not included in this picture by construction.
 They can be analysed in terms of dynamical properties of the solutions and represent one of the most important features of an exact detector model.

 The electric part consists of a transducer, which converts the thermal excitation to an electric measurable quantity (e.g. an electric resistance), its bias circuit and a proper filtering system (e.g. anti-aliasing filters before signal digitization).
 We will consider only NTD thermistors \cite{Larrabee:1984} as thermal transducers, for the discussion in this paper.
 Under proper conditions (e.g. SSA and a sufficiently wide frequency band) also the electric part can be simplified allowing an analytic description of the detector dynamics as a whole.